Xiphe/THEMASTER/templates/theme/full/def/__folderName__/readme.md

 Installation
 ------------

+1. Make sure you have [THE MASTER](https://github.com/Xiphe/THEMASTER) installed.
-1. Upload the theme directory to the `/wp-content/themes/` directory
+2. Upload the theme directory to the `/wp-content/themes/` directory
-2. Activate the theme through the 'Design/Themes' menu in WordPress
+3. Activate the theme through the 'Design/Themes' menu in WordPress

 Support